Kajabi/sage-archived/README.md

 ```

 ## Rails Engine Implementation
 **NOTE:** While the Sage Rails engine exists within this repo it is currently not consumed by Kajabi-Products.
 The design system ruby classes (`SageComponent`) that exist in Kajabi-Products are intended to live within the Sage Rails engine once they mature.
-Currently the Sage Rails engine is an empty app.
+Currently, the Sage Rails engine is an empty app.

 ## License